 To conclude, we have observed that when teams try to plan across multiple roles problems with sprint planning can occur.
 It’s like comparing apples to oranges, the roles and responsibilities of developers and QA analysts are very different and trying to plan around both of them can quickly cause the relationship between estimates, velocity and sprint capacity to become unclear, especially when automated test coverage is non-existent or inadequate.
 Our recommendation in these situations is straightforward: have the developers write more tests, take logic testing off of QA’s plate and have them focus on behavior and boundary cases to move the planning constraint away from them, and base estimates, velocity and sprint plans strictly on developer effort and time.

-In my next post I will address two questions around concepts presented in this one:
+In my next post – Automated Testing, Agile Planning and the Theory of Constraints – Part 2, I will address three questions around concepts presented in this one:

 - Why do we think that coding and testing should be the constraint and not other areas of SDLC?